Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits: Abstract

 \section{Abstract}

-We theoretically study a circuit quantum electrodynamics (QED) architecture with current-biased flux qubits.
-The qubit is coupled to the transmission line resonator by a bias current originating from the current mode of the resonator.
-Ultrastrong coupling regime can be obtained by varying the capacitance between the qubit and the resonator.
-We propose a scalable design for the circuit QED with current-biased flux qubits, where the dc-SQUIDs take the role of switching the qubit-resonator coupling.
-An exact calculation on two-qubit coupling strength in the scalable design shows the transition from ferromagnetic to antiferromagnetic xy-type interaction.
+We theoretically study a circuit quantum electrodynamics (QED) architecture with superconducting flux qubits.
+The qubit is coupled to the transmission line resonator by an ac current originating from the current mode of the resonator.
+Ultrastrong coupling can be obtained by varying the capacitance between the qubit and the resonator.
+We propose a scalable design where the two-qubit coupling can be achieved. \keywords{circuit quantum electrodynamics \and flux qubit \and ultrastrong coupling \and scalable design}